pvzzombs/Safe/README.md

 }
 ```
 Let me explain this code example.
 First we define the macro ``DEBUG_``, this will allow us to catch
 the memory leak.
-The we include the header file, ofcourse.
+Then we include the header file, ofcourse.
 Then we create a memory heap.
 This
 is not a real memory heap.
 This only acts as a memory manager.
 The operating system is still
 the one who allocates memory for us.
 Then we replace ``new int[10]`` with ``new_<int>(10, gb)``.
 That's it!
 Now compile the code.
 This should work and you will be able to see its output like this: